How Seagate SSDs Fail

 BarraCuda SSD: SATAFIRM S11 Firmware Lockout

 The Seagate BarraCuda SSD uses the Phison PS3111-S11 controller, the same DRAM-less SATA controller behind the Kingston A400 & PNY CS900.
-When the TLC NAND storing the Flash Translation Layer degrades beyond the controller's BCH error correction capacity, the PS3111 drops into a protective lockout.
+When the TLC NAND storing the Flash Translation Layer degrades beyond the controller's LDPC error correction capacity, the PS3111 drops into a protective lockout.
 The drive reports as "SATAFIRM S11" with 0MB or 2MB capacity in BIOS.
 Your data is still on the NAND, but the controller can't map it without firmware reconstruction.

 FireCuda 530: NVMe Controller Firmware Panic